Quality and patient safety in colorectal and urogenital care

 Bowel management may include the use of enemas or laxatives, and when indicated, diet manipulation and medicines to slow down colon function.
 This workshop can be helpful for children who have experienced the following:

 - A pull-through procedure for Hirschsprung

 - Surgery to remove a large sacrococcygeal teratoma

 - Constipation with no identified cause

 Our bowel management workshop has led to some great outcomes, including a 95% success rate for children with fecal incontinence.
 We also guarantee bowel control if the primary operation is done at Children's Colorado.

-Pull-through procedures, including 600+ cloacal reconstructions*
+Pull-through procedures, which includes 600+ cloacal reconstructions*

 * These numbers are collective of our entire ICCUC team across their lifetime of work (as of September 2020).